himanshu2788/himanshu2788/README.md

 <br>

 ### <h1>About Me:</h1>
-* I'm currently learning **JavaScript and Python**, with a focus on building scalable and efficient applications.
+* I'm currently learning **Java Language and Python**, with a focus on building scalable and efficient applications.
 * I have basic knowledge of **C**, which has helped me understand the fundamentals of programming.
 * My expertise extends to **HTML and CSS**, where I work on crafting responsive and visually appealing web pages.
-* I actively use **Termux** for a variety of tasks, including running **Kali Linux and managing development environments** or **practicing programming languages** on mobile.
-* All of my projects are available at my [Repository Tab](https://github.com/nishuR31?tab=repositories), where you can explore my coding journey.
-* How to reach me: [nishangithub@gmail.com](mailto:nishangithub@gmail.com).
+* How to reach me: [himanshu2788github@gmail.com](mailto:himanshu2788github@gmail.com).
 I'm always open to collaborations and discussions about tech!

 <br>
 <br>